cea-hpc/modules/doc/source/module.rst

 3. All :file:`.modulerc` and :file:`.version` files found during modulefile
    seeking.

-These module run-command files must begins like *modulefiles* with the magic cookie ``#%Module``.
+These module run-command files must begins like *modulefiles* with the ``#%Module`` file signature, also called the Modules magic cookie.
 A version number may be placed after this string.
 The version number reflects the minimum version of :file:`modulecmd.tcl` required to interpret the run-command file.
 If a version number doesn't exist, then :file:`modulecmd.tcl` will assume the run-command file is compatible.
 Files without the magic cookie or with a version number greater than the current version of :file:`modulecmd.tcl` will not be interpreted and an error is reported.
 Such error does not abort the whole :command:`module` evaluation.
 If the :mconfig:`mcookie_version_check` configuration is disabled the version number set is not checked.

 Command line switches
 ^^^^^^^^^^^^^^^^^^^^^